splicebox/MntJULiP/README.md

 Described in:

-Yang G, Sabinciyan S, and Florea L (2021).
+Yang G, Sabunciyan S, and Florea L (2021).
 Comprehensive and scalable quantification of splicing differences with MntJULiP. *Submitted.*

 ```
 Copyright (C) 2019-2021, and GNU GPL v3.0, by Guangyu Yang, Liliana Florea